Are you new to indy ball, either as a fan or a player? Here’s your crash course in independent baseball.

 The Pioneer Baseball League is intended to serve as a developmental league, with no player on the Active List having more than three years of prior professional baseball service.
 Each team is limited to a roster of 25 active players.

-United Shore Pro Baseball League – the USPBL is the newest indy league in this group, but they have established themselves as a league that is able to pay players, honor commitments, and be a place where guys can play professional baseball.
+United Shore Pro Baseball League – the USPBL, while not an official MLB Partner league, has established themselves as a league that is able to pay players, honor commitments, and be a place where guys can play professional baseball.
 The league focuses on developing young players and rookies.
 They often have players moving up to higher levels of indy ball or even having some signed to affiliated ball.
 One thing that makes this league unique is that all four teams play in the same stadium, Jimmy Johns Field in Utica, Michigan.
 For the most part, players here are on a low A/short season equivalent playing level and get paid close to a Frontier League rookie salary.

 Pecos League – The Pecos League is one of the lowest levels of independent baseball, and it’s also one of the hardest on players.
 Teams play 72 games in 70 days while traveling in their own cars to away games.
 Conditions are rough.
 Some stadiums are nice, but others are not.
 With some teams, the players are responsible for taking care of the fields.
 Some players are placed with host families, but other guys are not and live with multiple teammates.